Investigating the Histogram Loss in Regression

 \subsection{Bias of the Histogram Loss}

-Different forms of bias can be induced by components of the Histogram Loss, namely using histogram densities, using the KL-divergence, and due to the chosen type of target distribution.
+Different forms of bias can be induced by components of the histogram loss, namely using histogram densities, using the KL-divergence, and the choice of target distribution.
 This section explores the effects of these components on the bias.
-First we characterize the minimizer of HL and the effect of target distribution on it.
-Then we show to what extent the mean of the minimizer differs from the target generating distribution.
+First, we characterize the minimizer of HL and the effect of target distribution on it.
+Then, we show to what extent the mean of the minimizer differs from the Bayes optimal solution.

 We make two assumptions in this section to simplify the analysis and highlight the key points.
 First, we assume that the model is flexible enough so that the predicted distribution for each input can be optimized independently.
-Therefore we consider the case where all the data points in the dataset have the same input and drop the subscripts that show dependence on $\xvec$.
-Second, we assume that the bins have equal width $w$ and the support of the histogram is unbounded and therefore the target distribution is not truncated.
-This assumption is approximately met in the experiments by adding padding to the support of the histogram and ensuring that there is negligible truncation.
+Therefore, we consider the case where all the data points in the data set have the same input and drop the subscripts that show dependence on $\xvec$.
+Second, we assume that the bins have equal width $w$ and the support of the histogram is unbounded, and therefore the target distribution is not truncated.
+For a fixed placement and indexing of the bins, we denote the set of distributions with this form as $\mathcal{P}({\NN})$ and the set of distributions without the histogram form restriction as $\mathcal{P}({\RR})$.
+Later in the experiments, we pad the support of the histogram to ensure that there is negligible truncation.

 In the data, each input can be associated with one or multiple targets.
-More generally, we consider a \textit{target generating distribution} with pdf $\rtd: \mathcal{Y} \rightarrow [0,1]$ for an input.
-This is the underlying distribution that generates the targets given an input and it is different from the target distribution that is used in HL.
-In the dataset, targets $y_j$ are samples from $\rtd$ and each one is turned into a \textit{target distribution} with pdf $\td_j$ (e.g. a truncated Gaussian centered at $y_j$ if we use HL-Gaussian, or a Dirac delta at $y_j$ if we use HL-OneBin) which is then used to train the model with HL.
+More generally, we consider a \textit{target generating distribution} with pdf $\rtd: \mathcal{Y} \rightarrow [0,\infty)$ for an input.
+This is the underlying distribution that generates the targets given an input, and it is different from the target distribution that is used in HL.
+In the data set, targets $y_j$ are samples from $\rtd$ and each one is turned into a \textit{target distribution} with pdf $\td_j$ (e.g. a truncated Gaussian centered at $y_j$ if we use HL-Gauss, or a Dirac delta at $y_j$ if we use HL-OneBin) which is then used to train the model with HL.
 We use $\tdy_y$ to denote the pdf of the target distribution obtained from the target $y$.
 Finally, the model's predicted distribution for the input is denoted by $\pdnox$.